About me

 I still remember when, as an intern in a small animal veterinary hospital in Trieste (Italy), I was making smears from any lump and looking at as many blood smears I could.
 I remember this being frustrating at times – especially when my line managers were telling me not to waste time in the lab- but also very rewarding when I was able to make a definitive diagnosis with no need to send the slide to an external laboratory or to take a solid biopsy.

 Cambridge was also another exciting and very different experience.
 It gave me the chance to get in contact with the University environment and meet a lot of clinical pathologists and residents.
 After this experience, I went back home to Italy but I realised that clinical pathology would have been my thing for life.
 Luckily, few months after, a position for a residency in Clinical Pathology at the University of Cambridge came out and I managed to get it.
-This is how it all started.

 Publications